JDxy/JDxy/README.md

 ### Hi there 👋

-- Tengo un ciclo superior de desarrollo de aplicaciones web en el instituto Ana Luisa Benitez.
+-   I have a higher degree in web application development from Ana Luisa Benitez Institute.

-- Me puedes contactar por aqui josedfs203@gmail.com.
+-   You can contact me here at josedfs203@gmail.com.

-- Me encanta programar y en mi tiempo libre me dedico a evolucionar mis conocimientos.
+-    I love programming, and in my free time, I dedicate myself to advancing my knowledge.

-- Actualmente no tengo trabajo pero estoy aprovechando el tiempo haciendo cursos de programacion avanzada en Python
+-    Currently, I don't have a job, but I am using my time to improve my programming skills and reinforce what I have learned.

-- Tengo experiencia en SAP, ABAP y SAP FIORI  debido a que he trabajado en el area de desarrollo y consultoria de SAP en DESIC.
+-    I have experience in SAP, ABAP, and SAP FIORI as I have worked in the SAP development and consulting area at DESIC.

 ### My skills